DPI-WE/one-sentence-story/it-was-a-dark-and-stormy-night.md

 Using their fire-breath they melted the large iceberg and discovered something incredible.

 It was the Avatar!
 Back after 100 years to save them all from the witches sister.
 However, something was different about him...

+The "One Piece" has corrupted the Avatar and instead of saving the dragons he begins to hunt them down.